Putting Off the Scary Stuff: How I Finally Broke the Habit

 OK I know that sounds annoyingly simple, but I believe it is.
 Especially for me once I started to see through my weak excuses.

 I created a 12-week plan breaking down all of the steps I needed to take to make my course happen.
-I grew my audience and my mailing list for my monthly side-hustle mail.
+I grew my audience and my mailing list for my fortnightly side-hustle letters.
 I put deadlines in place and made myself accountable by telling my audience when my course would be on sale.
 I got support from working with a coach (the wonderful Kayte Ferris) and having business buddies I could speak to when things got tough.
 And I flexed my courage muscle, the more I used it the stronger it got.

 This has been first time I stopped putting off creating my course Make a Plan > Make it Happen and got it out there.
 My only regret is, why didn't I do it sooner?